afonsow/Operating-Systems/README.md

 # Operating-Systems

+All of the operations in the three phases were made using Linux system calls, pipes and the sort program.

 ## This project has 3 different phases.

 On phase 1, the entries of two different sorted files are merged into an output file, keeping the alphabetic sorting that was used in the input files